zytx121/keras_ensemble_cifar10/README.md

 | ResNeXt-8x64d         | GTX1080TI x 2 |  142M       |   120      |  250  |   focal_loss   |   35 h 10 min |    94.60    |
 | SENet(ResNeXt-4x64d)  | GTX1080TI x 2 | 80.2M       |   120      |  250  |   crossentropy |   25 h 38 min |    94.27    |

-To avoid data leakage, I didn't calculate the accuracy in the test set.
+I didn't calculate the accuracy in the test set.
+As the author of keras said, every time you use feedback from your validation process to tune your model, you leak information about the validation process into the model.
+Repeated just a few times, this is innocuous; but done systematically over many iterations, it will eventually cause your model to overfit to the validation process (even though no model is directly trained on any of the validation data).
+This makes the evaluation process less reliable.

 ## Accuracy of all ensemble models

 **In particular**：
-I first tune in the validation set, determine the parameters.
+I first tune in the validation set, determine the parameters of models.

 ### Voting